jmcerrejon/misapuntesde/src/2025/06/debug_lambda_function_on_python_inside_docker_container_using_vs_code.md

 ---
 title: Debugging an AWS Lambda Function in Python Inside a Docker Container Using VS Code
+description: Debugging an AWS Lambda Function in Python Inside a Docker Container Using VS Code
 icon: fa-solid fa-code
 author: Jose Cerrejon
 date: 2025-06-02